qodeone/canna-commerce/README.md

 # Canna Commerce

-An open source ecommerce platform using Reaction/Meteor for managing dispensary sales and promotions.
+An open source e-commerce platform using Reaction/Meteor for managing dispensary sales and promotions.

-## Getting Started
+## Overview

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Canna Commerce is designed to help alleviate the issues for California dispensaries who are currently operating in cash-only systems because of regulations that have disallowed California dispensaries to have bank accounts.
+Canna Commerce uses Reaction Commerce for the e-commerce interactions and is focused on Membership Management functions as they relate to dispensaries.
+Anyone can use Canna Commerce, however it is designed for the more advanced development teams who are leveraging the modern features of a reactive e-commerce platform.
+This is the cutting edge of e-commerce for medical marijuana delivery and dispensary organizations.

 ### Prerequisites